Content is content — as long as you’re producing it and they’re reading it, who cares what it’s about, right? Wrong.

 The Best Types of Sales Enablement Content

-- Competitor analysis and info
+- Competitor analyses and product information

 - Market research

 - eBooks and other detailed guides

 - Internal sales training materials

 - Content for social media, such images, gifs, and video do well